 What is cleft lip?
 A cleft lip is an opening from the lip, upwards and can occur more than once on either side of the lip.
 Cleft lip is

-Mothers that have a baby with a birth defect like cleft lip or palate, should know that breast milk is even more important to their babies, since these babies in particular are more inclined to get infections.
+Mothers that have a baby with a birth defect like cleft lip or palate should know that breast milk is even more important to their babies since these babies, in particular, are more inclined to get infections.

 Cleft lip breastfeeding is easier than breastfeeding babies with cleft palates.
 But that doesn’t mean that you can't breastfeed a baby with a cleft pallet, you can still pump your breast milk and feed it to your baby in special cleft palate bottles that have a cross cut nipple, or you can feed your baby via alternative feeding methods like cup feeding or lactation aids.

 Some babies with these problems might choke a lot during feedings and may also leak the milk from their noses.
-Babies with cleft pallets will almost always need to be fed via bottle to supplement as they usually don’t get in enough milk during breastfeeding.
+Babies with cleft pallets will almost always need to be fed via bottle to supplement as they typically don’t get in enough milk during breastfeeding.
 Some babies have cleft lip and palate simultaneously and are usually fed with a special sippy cup or are breastfed sitting up.
 A cleft lip palate combination can be very frustrating for mothers who are trying to breastfeed, and support and help can be found at a cleft palate clinic, where cleft lip and palate treatment is superior.

 The actual process of breastfeeding can help strengthen a baby’s face and mouth muscles, which can enhance speech skills.
-Breastfeeding with a cleft lip is also more practical for a baby with a “hare lip”, as baby will have more control over the milk flow than with a bottle.
+Breastfeeding with a cleft lip is also more practical for a baby with a “harelip," as baby will have more control over the milk flow than with a bottle.

 Cleft lip repair and cleft palate surgery are recommended as soon